UnixJunkie/diskuv-ocaml/contributors/doc/AdvancedToolchain.rst

      the `bash` or `dash` shell; those shells will interpret a backslash as an escape character.

-     > **This situation commonly presents itself as garbled text**, like
+     > This situation commonly presents itself as garbled text, like
      > `C:ProgramFilesMicrosoftNET`

    * b) Windows paths commonly have spaces in them (ex. `C:\Program Files`) while spaces in UNIX paths are fairly uncommon.

-     > **This situation commonly presents itself as an invalid argument or file not found**.
+     > This situation commonly presents itself as an invalid argument or file not found.
 For
      > example `someprog --option1 C:\Program Files` would behave as if `someprog` had "option1"
      > with the value `C:Program` and `Files` was an argument.
 3. Windows does not support the same APIs that Linux supports.
 These APIs include but are not limited to POSIX and GLIBC APIs.

-   > **This situation commonly presents itself as ``Cannot open include file: 'xxx.h': No such file or directory`` **
+   > This situation commonly presents itself as ``Cannot open include file: 'xxx.h': No such file or directory``

 .. sidebar:: Why use the Microsoft toolchain at all?

     OCaml lives in a software ecosystem where there are few OCaml packages but many orders of magnitude more C packages.
 And although GCC-linked libraries are generally interchangable with MSVC-linked libraries, they are not 100% interchangable especially when it comes to shared libraries and C++ code.
 There is very little reason to have very difficult-to-diagnose problems with your programs in production or in your customer's hands simply because we chose to use a lesser supported compiler on Windows.
 We'd think the choices should center on when to use OCaml versus when to use C (or Rust, etc.), rather than add more complexity with an unusual (for Windows) compiler toolchain.
 We'd say somewhat similar things for why we'd want to compile with `clang` on macOS/iOS rather than `gcc`, although the argument for `clang` is much weaker because `clang` is newer than Microsoft's toolchain and Apple used to work well with `gcc`.

 *Wishlist Item*: Today it is not easy to switch toolchains within an Opam switch.
 It would be great if we could use the MSVC+MSYS2 toolchain as the default toolchain in an Opam switch, but for the rare package that requires GCC use a